mahadevan-k/oriental/README.md

 	}

 Now you should be able to compile and run the program and see Oriental in action.

-A couple of things to note here.

-Firstly, you'll need to register the entity types with OrientDB before you create your transactional graph instance.
-This is done via `createVertexType` and `createEdgeType`

-Oriental provides a `ThreadSafeGraph` class which is a wrapper around `OrientGraph` that deals with a small quirk required during initialization to make sure the graph works across threads.

-Make sure you write operations in the following sequence:

-- First, create the `OrientGraphFactory`
-- then create the managers, which in turn creates a non-transactional graph and registers database types
-- then create the `ThreadSafeGraph` instance
-- assign the `ThreadSafeGraph` instance to the managers
-- call manager functions
-- shutdown the thread safe graph

-This ensures that non-transactional operations required to register vertex and edge types run before any transactional operation, and ensures that all data is committed to the database at the end of the operation.

 ## Gremlin Queries and Pagination